NBA 2K18 Review – The VC Sales Funnel is Real

 MyCareer

 I started MyCAREER as an OVR 60, slashing Point Guard.
 At OVR 60, you are basically useless.
-This means when you are out on the NBA court, you have to deal with hours of frustratingly boring play that stems from being a bad player.
+This means when you are out on the NBA court, you have to deal with hours of frustratingly boring play.
+This stems from being a bad player.
 The first 10+ hours in NBA 2K18‘s MyCAREER mode feel specifically designed to push you towards buying VC.
-If you do grind it out, the experience becomes slightly better, but this requires hours upon hours of playing.
+If you do grind it out, the experience becomes slightly better.
+However, this requires hours upon hours of playing.

 Conclusion